ductmOfficial/drum-machine/README.md

 - **public/index.html**: The main HTML file for the app.
 - **src/index.js**: The entry point for the React application.
-- **src/components/DrumMachine.js**: The main component that contains the drum pads and the display.
 - **src/components/DrumPad.js**: The component representing each drum pad.
-- **src/components/Display.js**: The component displaying the name of the sound being played.
-- **src/components/DrumMachine.css**: The CSS file for styling the drum machine.
+- **src/components/PadBank.js**: The main component that contains the drum pads.

 ## License